klauseduard/under-over-models/chapters/03-organizational-models.md

 For example, if an organization desires a modular, service-oriented architecture with clear boundaries between components, it should consider organizing teams around these services and components with explicit communication pathways that respect the desired boundaries.
 This approach acknowledges Conway's Law as a powerful force and harnesses it intentionally rather than letting it operate implicitly.

 ### 3.5.1 DDD Context Mapping for Organizational Design

+> **Interactive Tool**: Explore an [interactive visualization of DDD Context Mapping patterns](../html/context_mapping.html).
+Select different patterns to see how bounded contexts interact and understand the organizational implications.

 Domain-Driven Design (DDD) provides powerful strategic patterns for defining boundaries and relationships between different parts of a complex domain.
 These patterns, particularly context mapping techniques, offer a systematic approach to designing organizational structures that align with system architecture needs.
 Context mapping helps organizations explicitly model the relationships between different bounded contexts, providing a foundation for team organization that reflects the actual domain complexity.